AARs (After Action Reports)

 You know the map, river running N-S through the map.

-Japan had a foot hold of the east bank at north and
+Japan had a foot hold of the east bank at

 had to start behind the river in south.
 I massed my